ackama/silverstripe-cwp-template/README.md

 Your project's build process is configured to run automatically in a two-step process.

-* First the project gets tested and its assets get built and bundled in a bitbucket pipeline.
+* First the project gets tested and its assets get built and bundled in a CI pipeline.
 * Secondly, CWP deploys the silverstripe project.

 Although running the realtime packager or the bundler should render the same results, if you